groupdocs/docs.groupdocs.com/content/comparison-net/getting-started/installation.md

 *   Open your solution/project in Visual Studio.
 *   Select Tools -> NuGet Package Manager -> Package Manager Console from the menu to open package manager console.
-*   Type the command “Install-Package GroupDocs.Comparison” and press enter to install the latest release into your application.
+*   Type the command "Install-Package GroupDocs.Comparison" and press enter to install the latest release into your application.
 *   After successful installation, GroupDocs.Comparison will be referenced in your application.